mithril-security/blindai/README.md

 pip install blindai
 ```
 You can find more details regarding the installation in our **documentation here**.

+## License
+We are using some source codes from ```Intel``` in this project.
+You can find more informations [here](https://github.com/intel/SGXDataCenterAttestationPrimitives/tree/master/QuoteVerification).

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.